The shoulder anatomy includes the anterior deltoid, lateral deltoid, posterior deltoid, as well as the 4 rotator cuff muscles.

 Learn about these muscles, their origin and insertion points, and their functional anatomy.
 Plus, exercises for training them.

 The following is an overview of the shoulder muscle anatomy.

 When most people think of the shoulder anatomy, they think of the deltoids.
 This is because the deltoids are what you would consider the major muscles of the shoulder anatomy; they’re the muscles you see when you roll up your t-shirt sleeve or wear a wife beater.

 Each deltoid muscle has three “heads,” or distinct parts: the anterior, lateral and posterior deltoid heads.
 They are shown in the image below.

 The anterior deltoid is located on the front of your shoulder.
 It is the part of the shoulder that borders the chest muscles.
-Its main function is shoulder flexion, which is characterized by extending your upper arms overhead, as well as raising them in front of yourself.
+Its main function is shoulder flexion, which is characterized by raising your upper arms up to the front and overhead.
 This muscle is targeted during front raises and pressing exercises (e.g. barbell overhead press, push press).

 The lateral deltoid is located on the outside of your shoulder.
 This is the deltoid head that, if highly developed, gives the effect of having very broad shoulders, as well as the “capped” shoulder look.
 Note that genetics play a major role with this, and there’s only so much one can do if he has naturally sloping shoulders.

 The main function of the lateral deltoid is shoulder abduction.
 This movement is characterized by raising your upper arms upward, at your sides.
 This muscle is targeted in exercises such as the dumbbell lateral raise, dumbbell raise and upright row.